 Hey Everyone, welcome to another blog post!
-Today’s post is going to be about 5 absolutely crazy chest exercises that you can do without a bench.
+Today’s post is going to show you 5 chest exercises without a bench.

 The what?!
 The Ze-va-end press, weird word, right?
 Well, this exercise is phenomenal for helping you to isolate the pecs.
 What you have to do for this exercise is: grab two plates and put them together, press away from your body, then bring the plates back in towards your torso and ensure that you’re keeping your arms parallel to the ground at the horizontal.
 While doing this exercise make sure you are squeezing the plates.
 See photos below for an example of what this exercise looks like.